Lui-Wy/CQ-Module5/cheatsheet.md

 ## git commit -m "changes you made"
 -commits the changes to your local repository with a message about the changes you made
 ## git push
--pushes the changes from the local repository to the remote repository